Welcome to ZenAquaria

 Bristlenose plecos make great tankmates for a variety of fish, including betta fish, and do not grow as large as common plecos.

-I look forward to hearing about your fish keeping stories and experiences.
+I look forward to hearing about your fish keeping stories, experiences, and tips.